karayusuf/galago-rate_limiter/README.md

 ## Usage
 ### Rails
 The rate limiter uses a Railtie add itself to the middleware of your Rails application.
-You can override any of the defaults by adding an initializer and configuring the middleware using the options shown above.
+You can override any of the defaults updating the config in an initializer.

 ### Rack
 ```ruby